Invoca/developer-docs/source/api_documentation/network_integration/customer_phone_numbers/_get_customer_phone_numbers.rst

       - Type
       - Value

-    * - include_inactive
-      - boolean (Default true)
-      - When true, fetches all destinations.
-When false, fetches only destinations that have a ringpool associated with it.

     * - limit
       - integer (optional) (Default 100)
       - Number of objects to be returned in a single request.
 If not provided, first 100 objects will be returned.